New Constraints on Lorentz Invariance Violation at High Redshifts from Multiband of GRBs: Results and Discussion

-With the best-fit values of log $E_{QG,1}$ and log $E_{QG,2}$ as well as their 1$\sigma$ error bars, the 1$\sigma$ confidence-level lower limit on LIV is $E_{QG,1}\geq 1.40\times 10^{15}$ GeV and $E_{QG,2}\geq 8.18\times 10^{9}$ GeV.
-The $E_{QG,1}$ is reduced by four orders of magnitude compared to the Planck energy, and the energy $E_{QG,2}$ is significantly smaller than the Planck energy by a factor of ten orders of magnitude.
-In the linear case, our results are slightly lower than those of \cite{Ellis:2005sjy} and \cite{Wei:2016exb}.
-When n=2, our result is nearly three orders of magnitude higher than the result of \cite{Wei:2016exb}.
-In comparison with \cite{Pan:2020zbl}, the obtained lower bound of $E_{QG,1}$ in the linear scenario is elevated by an order of magnitude, and the result in the quadratic scenario is also raised by approximately one order of magnitude. \cite{Xiao:2022ovb} calculated $E_{QG,1}\geq 2.5\times 10^{15}$ GeV and $E_{QG,2}\geq 1.2\times 10^{6}$ GeV separately, which considered constant intrinsic time delays using 46 SRGBs, providing a level of credibility to the enhanced delay model.
-In the linear case $(n = 1)$, the result is consistent with ours.
-In terms of constraint accuracy, our quadratic result is significantly higher than \cite{Wei:2016exb}, but the linear result is lower than their results.
+With the best-fit values of $\log_{10}E_{\mathrm{QG},1}$ and $\log_{10}E_{\mathrm{QG},2}$ as well as their $1\sigma$ error bars, the $1 \sigma$ confidence-level lower limit on LIV is $E_{\mathrm{QG},1}\geq 1.5\times 10^{15}$ GeV and $E_{QG,2}\geq 8.5\times 10^{9}$ GeV.
+The $E_{\mathrm{QG},1}$ is reduced by four orders of magnitude compared to the Planck energy ($E_{\mathrm{Pl}} \sim 1.22 \times 10^{19} \mathrm{GeV} $), and the energy $E_{\mathrm{QG},2}$ is significantly smaller than the Planck energy by a factor of ten orders of magnitude.
+In the linear case ($n=1$), our results are slightly lower than those obtained in studies based on 35 time delays~\cite{Wei:2016exb} and 37 time delays~\cite{Ellis:2005sjy}.
+However, for the quadratic case ($n=2$), our result is nearly three orders of magnitude higher than their results.
+Compared with the GP method employed by Pan et al.~\cite{Pan:2020zbl}, the obtained lower bound of $E_{\mathrm{QG},1}$ in the linear scenario is elevated by an order of magnitude, and the result in the quadratic scenario is also raised by approximately an order of magnitude.
+Specifically, compared to the analysis based on a pure short GRB sample by Xiao et al.~\cite{Xiao:2022ovb}, which reported $E_{\mathrm{QG},1} \geq 2.5 \times 10^{15}~\mathrm{GeV}$ and $E_{\mathrm{QG},2} \geq 1.2 \times 10^{6}~\mathrm{GeV}$ under the assumption of constant intrinsic time delays, our linear-order constraint $(n = 1)$ is very close to their result.
+In terms of constraint accuracy, our quadratic result is significantly higher than Wei et al.~\cite{Wei:2016exb}, but the linear result is lower than their results.
 Although our results are somewhat lower in precision than the previous ones, this approach may potentially circumvent unknown discrepancies among various cosmological probes.
-The best fit value $\tau = 0.228_{-0.130}^{+0.025}$, $\alpha=0.280_{-0.050}^{+0.059}$ in our work, when $n = 1$.
-And when $n=2$, $\tau=0.312_{-0.140}^{+0.056}$, $\alpha = 0.225_{-0.038}^{+0.038}$.
-The parameter $\tau > 0$ and $\alpha >0$ indicates that the intrinsic time-lags are positive, suggesting a forward directionality, and time delay and photon energy are positively correlated.
-In comparison to the results obtained by \cite{Wei:2016exb}, our results give smaller intrinsic time delays.

-From the results above, it appears that our findings in line with those of similar studies, given the relatively small differences in data samples.
-This lends a degree of confirmation to the validity of our work.
-In higher-energy data samples, \cite{Vasileiou:2013vra} previously reported an $E_{QG}$ constraint result of 7.6 times the Planck value based on the GRB091510, which is four orders of magnitude higher than our findings.